Global Studies & Language Immersion

 Oberlin will provide all students with the skills and knowledge needed to become competitive and compassionate world citizens.
 Through a globally infused curriculum in all core classes, students will learn about global issues in addition to the North Carolina Standard Course of Study (NCSCoS).
 Our school partners with Participate Learning and UNC World View to prepare our teachers in developing dynamic globally-infused instruction.
 At Oberlin, students are enrolled in unique global studies elective courses and language courses.

 We offer Chinese, French, and Spanish as course electives.
-Language courses are available each year for all our magnet students.
-Depending on the amount of language courses and the degree that these courses are successfully completed while at Oberlin Magnet Middle, students could receive high school credit for the World Language they study.
+World language courses are available each year for our students.
+Depending on the amount of language courses and the degree that these courses are successfully completed while at Oberlin Magnet Middle, students are eligible to receive high school credit for the language they study.
+You will find that our world language department is unique in that all our world language teachers are native speakers.
+Our World Language Department's philosophy of learning provides exposure to both the language and cultures through authentic learning experiences.
+Please read about our teachers on our Meet Oberlin's Language Teachers page.
+The world language program is separate from the immersion program, which is a program to support students that began world language immersion in kindergarten.